useperform/perform/docs/overview/licensing.rst

 Licensing
 =========

-Perform is commercial software; you need a license to use the code in a production environment.
+Perform is commercial software.
+You need a license to use the code in a production environment.

 Each of your applications must be configured with a *project key*, a key linked to a *project* you register on the Perform website.